No verdict for El Chapo after second day of deliberations

 In addition, the jury was provided transcripts of extensive testimony by two brothers from a Colombian drug-trafficking clan.
 The pair of narcos detailed how they used a fleet of private planes to supply tons of cocaine to the cartel during the Colombian-Mexican coke boom the 1990s and 2000s.

-The brothers were among 14 cooperators to take the witness stand at trial, including many who described Guzman’s willingness to use violence against enemies of the cartel.
+The brothers were among 14 cooperators to take the witness stand at trial, including many who described Guzman’s willingness to use violence against the cartel’s enemies.
 The defense has accused the cooperators of making him a scapegoat for their own crimes.

 The 61-year-old Guzman attained near-mythical status by escaping jail twice in Mexico.
 He was recaptured and sent in 2017 to the United States, where he has been held in solitary confinement ever since.